 What is caching?

-In our manual on front-end optimization we already mentioned on the subject of 'caching'.
-In that article, we also describe how a request to a website is processed.
-When visiting a page without caching, all the information you want to receive must be requested from various files, databases and external sources.
-Just like a warehouse employee who has to pick his orders in various places, this can take some time.
+In our manual on front-end optimization, we briefly touch on the subject of caching.
+We also describe here how a request to a website is handled.
+When you visit a page without caching, all the information you want to receive must be retrieved from various files, databases and external sources.
+Just like a warehouse employee who has to pick up his orders in different places, this can take some time.
 The solution: caching.
-Caching ensures in its basic form that all requests are already ready in packages, within reach, to be served to the website visitor.
-Please note that when you post new messages on your site that the packages are of course renewed, otherwise your new content would not be visible.
-In this case, the cache should be emptied and can then be refilled.
+In its basic form, caching ensures that all requests are already available in packages, within easy reach, to be issued to the website visitor.
+Please note that when you post new messages on your site, the packages will of course be renewed, otherwise your new content will not be there.
+In this case, the cache must be emptied and can then be refilled.

-Caching can happen on different layers.
-First, all our websites at Savvii have the possibility to use Varnish caching.
+Caching can be done on several layers.
+First of all, all our websites at Savvii have the possibility to use Varnish caching.
 This is caching that takes place on the server itself.
-In addition, there are additional caching layers that can be added by plugins for Wordpress.
+In addition, there are extra caching layers that can be added by plugins for Wordpress.
 Finally, the visitor of your site also has a local browser cache.
-In this manual we only focus on the first two, since browser caching is a separate discipline.
+In this manual we only focus on the first two, as browser caching is a specialty.

 Wordpress caching plugins in de Wordpress Codex.

-Varnish is an open-source caching solution that we run on all of our servers.
-All sites can and may use this, but we see that this doesn't always happen.
-This is because websites are made very personal for all visitors and therefore want to deliver specifically created content.
-Coming back to the packages that the server prepares to give to the visitors, you can imagine that this does not work if each package has to have something special for every visitor.
-Think of webshops with a separate shopping basket for each visitor.
-Sometimes this happens consciously (for instance with forementioned webshops), but it also happens that varnish cache doesn't work because there is a plugin blocking it.
-It is a good thing to check whether the varnish cache is active.
+Varnish is an open-source caching solution that we run on all our servers.
+All sites can and may use it, but we notice that this does not always happen.
+This is because websites are made very personal for all visitors and therefore want to provide specifically created content.
+Returning to the packages that the server prepares to give to the visitors, you can perhaps imagine that this does not work if each package has to have something special for each visitor.
+Think of webshops with separate shopping baskets for each visitor.
+Sometimes this happens deliberately (as with the webshops), but also the varnish cache sometimes does not work unconsciously because there is a plugin that blocks it.
+It is good to check if the varnish cache is active.

-We serve headers to the pages that our servers present.
-You can check these headers by opening the browser's developer tools and viewing the headers there.
-It differs per browser where you can find these developer tools.
-For Google Chrome, you can find an example at the bottom of this article as an example.
-Our header indicating whether Varnish is used looks like this:
+We give headers to the pages that our servers publish.
+You can check the headers by opening the developer tools of your browser and view the headers there.
+It varies per browser where you can find these Developer Tools.
+For Google Chrome you can find an example of this at the bottom of this article.
+Our header for Varnish looks like this:

-If this header shows HIT as a reaction, then the page is equipped with our Varnish caching.
-If you see MISS here, the page is not published by Varnish.
+If this header gives HIT as a reaction, then the page is provided with our Varnish caching.
+If you see MISS here then the page is not published by Varnish.
 This can happen if this is the first time the page is viewed, in which case you can refresh the page and check the headers again.
-If you see a MISS again then there is probably something that blocks the Varnish caching.
-This can have various causes, but the most common is a PHP Session cookie.
-These cookies make each page unique for every visitor.
-In this case, Varnish is not used.
-You can check if this cookie is used by looking at the headers again, but this time you are looking for:
+If you see another MISS then there is probably something blocking the Varnish caching.
+This can have several causes, but the most common one is a PHP Session cookie.
+These cookies make each page unique to each visitor and therefore Varnish is not used.
+You can check if this cookie is being used by looking at the headers again, but this time you are looking:

-Do you see this header?
-Then a part of your website uses this.
+Do you see this header standing?
+Then a part of your website makes use of it.
 Think of social media plugins or other plugins that offer unique content to customers.
-In that case you can search for the relevant theme or plugin and see if you can switch off this function.
+In that case you can look for the relevant theme or plugin and see if you can disable this feature.
 There is no 'easy' way to find out which part of your site uses the PHP session cookie (see also this page).

-Varnish provides complete page caching and does not work for unique visitors.
-Keep in mind that logged in visitors are unique, so the backend of your site is not cached by Varnish.
-For this (and for other more advanced caching options) you can use caching plugins, such as:
+Varnish provides complete page caching and does not do this for unique visitors.
+Now all logged in visitors are unique, so the backend of your site will not be cached by Varnish.
+For this (and for other more advanced caching possibilities) you can use caching plugins, such as:

-W3 Total Cache: you can use this if your site is on a VPS One or higher and you want to use the memory of your private server.
-This memory is faster in issuing cached files than a standard hard disk cache (on our shared platform).
-In this blog article you will find the different settings that you can use for this plugin.
+W3 Total Cache: if your site is on a VPS One or higher and you want to use the working memory of your private server.
+This working memory is faster at publishing cached files than a standard caching on hard disk (on our shared platform).
+In this blog article you will find the different settings you can use for this plugin.

-WP Rocket: you can use this for a more simple caching and is available in Dutch.
-WP Rocket has a "preloading" or "polling" function where the different pages of your site are visited by a bot, so that they are loaded into the cache.
-It's important to know what you're doing when using this, and not to use this on large (web shop) sites that are already responding slowly.
-This allows the site to attack and break itself.
-Read this blog article for the standard settings and possibilities of WP Rocket.
+WP Rocket: use it for the more simple caching and is available in Dutch.
+WP Rocket has a "preloading" or "polling" function where the different pages of your site are visited by a bot, so that they are cached.
+Watch out for this and don't use it on large (webstore) sites that are already reacting slowly.
+This can cause the site to attack itself and break down.
+Read this blog article for the default settings and features of WP Rocket.

-In addition to these two plugins, there are many more to be found in the WordPress codex.
-To all caching plugins, the following applies: test and compare!
-All sites are different, so each caching plugin can have a different effect .
-Experiment with the settings to achieve the best performance.
+In addition to these two plugins, there are many more to be found in the Wordpress codex.
+For all caching plugins: test and compare!
+All sites are different, so each caching plugin can have a different effect on this.
+So experiment with the settings to get the best performance.

-Updating and cleaning up all extra elements of your website.
+Update and clean up all extra elements of your website.

 Setting up our Varnish caching and own caching plugins

-A more technical approach for analyzing further speed delays.
+A little more technical manual for analyzing further delays